-As far as the hotels in Serbia are concerned, mild growth is expected, since it appears that its forthcoming EU membership together with the foreign (especially Arab) investments in line with the demand for business tourism will start to recover.
+As far as the hotels in Serbia are concerned, significant growth is expected, since it appears that its forthcoming EU membership together with the foreign (especially Arab) investments in line with the demand for business tourism will start to recover.
 Hopes for investments in the countries that are on their way to EU membership, coupled with its central location (HUB) in the Balkans allows optimistic projections in respect of the Hotel Industry recovery.
 It is no coincidence that strong players of travel & tourism segment, such as ETIHAD (Air Serbia), Crown Plaza, Starwood, Radisson and Marriott have installed their facilities in Belgrade.
-After the investment boom in hotel and other infrastructure, Belgrade market showed the first signs of recovery in 2016 and further new mild growth is expected in 2017.
+Following the boom in investment in hotel and other infrastructure, Belgrade market showed significant signs of recovery in 2017, and further moderate growth is expected to follow in 2018.
 In particular, as far as Excelsior is concerned, the fact that the management has been undertaken by Accor group is expected to make a significant contribution to the increase of its sales.